 These measurements will be used to help you find the ideal breast implant size for your body frame and shape.
 Often, your surgeon will even show you pictures of similarly-sized and -shaped individuals so that you can see what different implant sizes look like on a body shape that’s close to yours.

 Naturally, if you lose a significant amount of weight after your surgery, most of these measurements will change.
-This may cause the breast implants that you initially chose to look different on your new body — possibly, in a way you didn’t intend.
+Losing weight with breast implants can cause your implants to look different on your new body — possibly, in a way you didn’t intend.

 Of course, losing weight after surgery is not forbidden.
 Many women end up dropping a significant amount of weight after surgery.
 We’ll get into what happens in these situations in a moment.